Combinatorial Pen Testing (or Consumer Surplus of Deferred-Acceptance Auctions): Consumer Surplus versus Surplus

 \section{Consumer Surplus versus Surplus}

 Our approximation procedure follows two steps.
-In \Cref{sec:SingleAgent}, we approximate the consumer surplus to the optimal surplus in a single-agent environment, where the ex-ante probability of allocation is constrained to be at most $q$.
-We get a $1 - \ln q$ approximation in this setting.
-We then move from the single-agent environment to multi-agent environments using an approach similar to \citet{FHL20}.
-However, the single-agent approximation diverges to $\infty$ when $q \xrightarrow{} 0$, and does not help in approximating the consumer surplus against the optimal surplus for these small quantiles. \Cref{sec:Multi} applies an approach of \citet{HT19}, that shows it is sufficient to have a good approximation for consumer surplus only in the larger quantiles ($q = \omega(\frac{1}{n})$), to get around this challenge and to give a $(1+o(1)) \ln n$ approximation for $n$-agent environments with general feasibility constraints.
+In \Cref{sec:SingleAgent}, we show that the optimal surplus is at most $1-\ln q$ times the consumer surplus in a single-agent environment where the ex-ante probability of allocation is constrained to be at most $q$.
+In \Cref{sec:Multi}, we move from the single-agent environment to multi-agent environments combining approaches from \citet{FHL20} and \citet{HT19} to show a $(1+o(1)) \ln n$ approximation between the consumer surplus and optimal surplus in $n$-agent environments with general feasibility constraints.